tradingview/lightweight-charts/website/docs/plugins/pixel-perfect-rendering/index.md

 /**
  * Calculates the bitmap position for an item with a desired length (height or width), and centred according to
- * an position coordinate defined in media sizing.
+ * a position coordinate defined in media sizing.
  * @param positionMedia - position coordinate for the bar (in media coordinates)
  * @param pixelRatio - pixel ratio.
 Either horizontal for x positions, or vertical for y positions
  * @param desiredWidthMedia - desired width (in media coordinates)
- * @returns Position of of the start point and length dimension.
+ * @returns Position of the start point and length dimension.
  */
 export function positionsLine(
     positionMedia: number,